stamnosslin/alexis108/README.md

 <br>

-The rawdata files are found in folder ./data-raw
+The raw-data files are found in folder ./data-raw

 + **oskar_ild_mntraining.txt**, Main experiment.
 Codebook is given in the first lines of the file (marked #)
 + **detection_r2afc_result_mn.txt**, Extra experiment.
 Codebook is given in the first lines of the file (marked #)